graham-pinti/casella-waste-financial-analysis/README.md

 ## The Central Analytical Question

-In FY2025, Casella grew revenue 18.0% and Adjusted EBITDA 17.3% — strong numbers by any measure.
+In FY2025, Casella grew revenue 18.0% and Adjusted EBITDA 17.3%, which are strong numbers by any measure.
 Yet GAAP Net Income fell 41.9%.
 How can a company grow strongly and see profits collapse simultaneously?